 Divide daily consumption by system efficiency, then divide by local peak sun hours:

 Use NREL PVWatts or PVGIS to get accurate peak sun hours for your specific location.
-Here in western Washington, I plan around 2.5–3.5 peak hours in winter versus 5–6 in summer.
+If you’re in the Pacific Northwest like me, plan around 2.5–3.5 peak hours in winter versus 5–6 in summer.
+If you’re in Arizona or west Texas, you might get 6–7 peak hours year-round — a completely different equation.

 For context on why how to store water for emergencies matters here — if you’re running a water filtration pump, add its wattage to your calculation.

-This is one of the most common questions I hear, and the honest answer is: solar can technically power anything if the system is large enough.
-But in practice, several categories of appliances are impractical for most emergency solar power setups.
+This is one of the most common questions I hear.
+The honest answer: solar can technically power anything if the system is large enough.
+But in practice, several categories of appliances will crush most emergency setups.

 High-wattage resistive heating loads are the biggest offenders:

 A single electric space heater running for 8 hours consumes 12,000 Wh — more than your entire daily budget in the example system above.
-A 4,500W electric water heater would drain a large battery bank in under an hour.
+Think about that for a second.
+One heater.
+One night.

 Large motor loads present a different problem.
 Well pumps, central air conditioning, and large shop tools require massive startup surge current — often 3–4 times their running wattage.
 A 1HP well pump might run at 750W but surge to 2,200W on startup, demanding an oversized inverter.

-My recommendation for preppers: plan propane or wood alternatives for heating and cooking.
-Use a propane camping stove, a wood stove, or a rocket stove instead of trying to run electric heating elements off solar.
-Reserve your solar capacity for electronics, lighting, communications, and stockpiling food for emergencies in an energy-efficient refrigerator or freezer.
+My recommendation: plan propane or wood alternatives for heating and cooking.
+A propane camping stove, a wood stove, or a rocket stove will serve you far better than trying to run electric heating elements off solar.
+Reserve your solar capacity for the things it does best — and keep your food stockpile cold in an energy-efficient refrigerator or freezer.

 Advantages and Disadvantages of Solar Power for Preppers